top of page

 Regulatory Impact of Group 2 Materials.

 Using Group 2 materials can affect building design and insurance policies.
-For architects and builders, choosing a Group 2 classified insulation means adhering to fire safety norms without compromising on the thermal efficiency and structural integrity of the building.
-Additionally, it may influence the insurance premiums for buildings due to reduced fire risk.
+For architects and builders, choosing a Group 2 classified insulation is a step towards adhering to fire safety norms without compromising on the thermal efficiency and structural integrity of the building.

 Conclusion

-The technical testing leading to a Group 2 classification for products like Rigid 3_34 or AUSFOAM 30 underscores their suitability in applications where moderate fire resistance is sufficient.
+The technical testing of some spray foam products like the ones we use, leading to a Group 2 classification, underscores their suitability in applications where moderate fire resistance is sufficient.
 Understanding these tests and what the classification signifies helps professionals make informed decisions about the materials they choose, ensuring both compliance with safety standards and the well-being of building occupants.

-Disclaimer: The above content is for general informational purposes only and is not professional advice.
+Important Disclaimer: The above content is for general informational purposes only and is not professional advice.
+Before using spray foam insulation it is important to make informed decisions, which is why it is important to obtain the particular product's data sheet and technical information.
 We recommend consulting with registered builders, certifiers, and licensed professionals who can address specific needs and compliance for your project to NCC and local regulations.

 Cavity Wall Insulation